 Britain faces international war crimes trial

-Is Britain’s military a force for good or evil in the world?
+Is Britain’s army a force for good or evil in the world?
 A year-long probe has uncovered evidence that the British Government covered up atrocities by troops in Iraq and Afghanistan.

 For many decades, the British military has maintained an enviable reputation, upholding law and order around the globe.